Alcohol Counsellor in Eastbourne and Bexhill

 I offer a safe, supportive therapeutic space for you to talk about what's happening for you.
 I will support you to overcome your difficulties, learn coping strategies and help you to build resilience.

-Counselling gives you the opportunity to understand your relationship with your addiction, so you can make effective change to the way you think and ultimately, change your quality of life.
+Counselling gives you the opportunity to understand your relationship with your alcohol use, so you can make effective change to the way you think and ultimately, a positive change in your quality of life.

 Is someone you care for affected by alcohol or drug misuse?

 If you have a partner or family member with an addiction can effect individuals and the family on many levels.
 It can be a lonely and exhausting experience having a relationship with someone who has an addiction.
 You may feel isolated and looking for emotional support.

 Counselling provides a safe supportive therapeutic space to help you cope better with these challenges, address your own needs and learn to cope better with a family member or loved one living with addiction.